|

 settlement is approved by operation of law.

-dies prior to BWC approval of the settlement, BWC will disallow the settlement
+the IW/claimant dies prior to BWC approval of the settlement, BWC will disallow

-dies during the 30-day waiting period, any party may void the settlement for
+the IW/claimant dies during the 30-day waiting period, any party may void the

-dies after the 30-day waiting period, the settlement becomes final.
+the IW/claimant dies after the 30-day waiting period, the settlement becomes

-IW/claimant’s death occurs during or after the 30-day waiting period, the necessary
+an IW/claimant’s death occurs during or after the 30-day waiting period, the

-documentation to complete the settlement includes, but is not limited to:
+necessary documentation to complete the settlement includes, but is not limited

 a.
 Probate